Steve Valentine

-Stephen John Valentine (born 26 October 1966) is a Scottish actor and magician.
+Stephen John Valentine (born 26 October 1966) is a British-American actor and magician.
 He is known for his roles as Nigel Townsend on NBC's crime drama series Crossing Jordan, the voice of Harry Flynn in the video game Uncharted 2: Among Thieves, and the voice of Alistair in the Dragon Age video game franchise.
+He portrayed Dracula in Monster High: The Movie and its sequel Monster High 2.

 Career

 Valentine started his career as a magician; on the audio commentary for Spider-Man 3, actress Bryce Dallas Howard revealed that he performed magic at her seventh birthday party.
+Some of Valentine's characters have also been magicians.

 He has been seen in films such as Mars Attacks!, Teen Beach Movie, and Avalon High.
 He was a main cast member on Crossing Jordan and has guest starred on such shows as House, Monk, Just Shoot Me, Will & Grace, Dharma & Greg, Psych, and Charmed.
 Valentine hosted Syfy's reality show Estate of Panic.
 He voiced Alistair in the Dragon Age: Origins video game franchise and Harry Flynn in the video game Uncharted 2: Among Thieves.
-He is also an accomplished magician, using this skill to portray magicians occasionally.

 He starred as Derek Jupiter in the Disney XD sitcom I'm in the Band.